rschmucker/Transferable-Student-Performance-Modeling-Supplement/README.md

 ## SPM Descriptions

 Here we provide descriptions of the different SPMs which were evaluated in our experiments.
-For each SPM we look at its underlying feature set and identify a reduced feature set which induces a course-agnosic SPM that does not require target course data for training.
+For each SPM we look at its underlying feature set and identify a reduced feature set which induces a course-agnostic SPM that does not require target course data for training.
 By avoiding course-specific features course-agnostic SPMs can be trained on source data $D_S$ from existing courses and then can be used for any new target course $T$.

 ### Performance Factor Analysis (PFA) - (Pavlik et al., 2009)